3.4%of NAU students report eating 5+ servings of fruits and vegetables daily (ACHA-NCHA II, 2019, n=529)

 - Set a goal to make at least half of your plate full of vegetables.

-- Go for whole grains: ask for whole grain/whole wheat bread, buns, whole wheat tortillas, rice, and pasta.
+- Go for whole grains: ask for whole grain/whole wheat bread, buns, whole wheat tortillas, and rice.

 - Check out the Superfoods Bar for fresh salads made with vegetables, ancient grains, dried fruit, and legumes.
 Homemade hummus and fresh greens are also available daily at the Superfoods bar.

-- Grab a plate from Simple Servings to have fresh, simply seasoned meals featuring a protein and sides (hint-look for the purple plates!)
+- Grab a plate from Simple Servings to have fresh, simply seasoned meals featuring a protein and sides (hint-look for the purple plates!).
+This station is also friendly for people with food allergies and celiac disease.

 - Mix and match from different stations to customize your meals and increase variety.